Racial Equity & Women’s Intercultural Ministries awards more than $15,000 in scholarships

 Tags: doctor of ministry, equity women's intercultural, equity women's intercultural ministries, georgia state university, help pay tuition, help pay tuition at union, pay tuition at union, pay tuition at union presbyterian, presbyterian church u.s.a, presbyterian mission agency, pursues her doctor of ministry, racial equity women's intercultural, racial equity women's intercultural ministries, theological seminary, tuition at union presbyterian, tuition at union presbyterian seminary, union presbyterian, union presbyterian seminary, women of color, women's intercultural ministries

-Ministries: Gender & Racial Justice, Women’s Leadership Development and Young Women’s Ministries, Katie Cannon Scholarship, Racial Equity & Women’s Intercultural Ministries
+Ministries: Gender, Racial and Intercultural Justice, Women’s Leadership Development and Young Women’s Ministries, Katie Cannon Scholarship, Racial Equity & Women’s Intercultural Ministries